risk-first/website/Process-Risk.md

 Processes tend to work well for the common cases because *practice makes perfect*,  but they are really tested when unusual situations occur.
 Expanding processes to deal with edge-cases incurs [Complexity Risk](Complexity-Risk), so often it's better to try and have clear boundaries of what is "in" and "out" of the process' domain.

 Sometimes, processes are _not_ used commonly.
 How can we rely on them anyway?
-Usually, the answer is to build in extra [feedback loops](Glossary#feedback-loop) anyway:
+Usually, the answer is to build in extra [feedback loops](Glossary#feedback-loop):

 - Testing that backups work, even when no backup is needed.
 - Running through a disaster recovery scenario at the weekend.